eric1foard/quick-budget/README.md

 Quick Budget is a full stack application that helps users create a snapshot of their monthly finances.

 Users are guided through evaluating their monthly income and expenses through a comprehensive list of possible items.
 Users can register so they can save and return to their budget.
+Their dashboard crunches numbers to give them additional insights into their income and spending.

-This project was built using React, Node, Express, Sequelize, MySQL, Axios, bcryptJS, and Bootstrap 4.
+This project was built using React, Node, Express, Sequelize, MySQL, Axios, bcryptJS, Chart.js, and Bootstrap 4.

 ![Image of the app's home screen](/images/README/Home_10-05-20.png "Homepage")